-In general, Aareal Bank has a low risk tolerance, ensuring the ability to generate liquidity in the short term in a considerable amount, even in a tight market environment or a crisis scenario, and to prevent liquidity squeezes.
+In general, Aareal Bank has a low risk tolerance, ensuring the ability to generate a considerable amount of liquidity in the short term, even in a tight market environment or a crisis scenario, and to prevent liquidity squeezes.
 For this purpose, we hold a large amount of liquid and high-quality securities.